Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 A young girl is sitting at a desk in a classroom with her head resting on her hands.

-Anxiety in children occurs when fear, worry, or stress starts affecting their daily life on a regular basis.
-When these feelings last continuously over six months or prevent them from enjoying their normal day to day activities, these worries can add up and start to become a real problem.
+Anxiety in children occurs when fear, worry, or stress begins affecting them regularly.
+If these feelings last over six months, they can become a problem.

-Unfortunately, this disorder is so prevalent that up to 1 in 5 children may develop an anxiety disorder during their childhood, making it one of the most common mental health issues among young people.
+Unfortunately, this disorder is extremely prevalent.
+In fact, 1 in 5 children may develop an anxiety disorder during their childhood.
+This makes it one of the most common mental health issues among young people.

-You should also be aware that not all anxiety issues are created equal.
-There are five main types of childhood anxiety: Separation Anxiety Disorder, Specific Phobias, Social Anxiety Disorder, Generalized Anxiety Disorder, and Panic Disorder.
-You'll find that some children might have extreme fear of being away from family members (Separation Anxiety), while others only deal with phobias.
+You should also understand that people experience anxiety issues differently.
+Five main types of childhood anxiety exist.
+These include Separation Anxiety Disorder, Specific Phobias, Social Anxiety Disorder, Generalized Anxiety Disorder, and Panic Disorder.

 Common Causes of Anxiety in Children

 Children feel anxious for many reasons, and it's often tied to their environment or experiences.
-Stressful situations, whether present in their home or social life, can affect their emotional well-being and lead to ongoing anxiety over time.
+Stressful situations, in a child's home or social life, can impact emotional well-being.
+This can lead to ongoing anxiety over time.

 Family-related stressors

 Family problems are a major trigger of anxiety in both young children and older children alike.
-For example, living in an unstable home environment where arguments, separation, or divorce between parents are present can be a recipe for increased stress and creating anxious children.
+Living in an unstable home can cause stress for children.
+Arguments, separation, or divorce between parents can make things worse.

 The death of a family member is another unfortunate family situation that can create worry, sadness, and anxiety in children.

 Genetics may also play a huge role in your child’s behavior.
-A family history of mental health problems like depression or childhood anxiety disorders will automatically raise the risk of a child experiencing anxiety themselves.
+Older family members often pass down their mental health conditions.
+If you have a family history of mental health issues, it can increase your risk of anxiety and depression.

 School and academic pressures